CSIRT-SK/viruschecker/README.md

 Virus Checker
 =============

-This is a repository for an offline based virus checker application stack, similar to VirusTotal.
+This repository contains an offline based virus checker application stack, similar to VirusTotal.

 It contains several executable modules:

-- **driver** program provides REST API to communicate with some antivirus software installed on the same machine.
+- **driver** program provides REST API to communicate with some antivirus software installed on the same machine or with the external services.
-- **gateway** serves to upload files to several *driver*s in parallel.
+- **gateway** serves to upload files to several *driver* instances in parallel.
-- **client-cli**: This is a simple console REST client.
-One can use it to upload files to gateway.
+- **client-cli** is a simple console REST client to upload files to gateway and export the reports to `csv` files.
-- **client-web**: This is a simple graphical web frontend with the same purpose as **client-cli**.
+- **client-web** is a simple graphical web frontend with the same purpose as **client-cli**.

 There are also some helper modules that contains shared dependencies or classes.